jnozzi/cocoadev.com/markdown/NSEvent.md

 *To be strict about whether the delegate responds, you should check first with     respondsToSelector: or     conformsToProtocol:*
 ----
 How to watch all the mouse events of the system?
-(General/NSTraceEvent is about one perticualr application).
+(NSTraceEvent is about one perticualr application).
 ----
-Google for General/CGEventTapCreate.
+Google for CGEventTapCreate.

 ----
-Link to the replies on working with the modifierFlags from a General/NSEvent
+Link to the replies on working with the modifierFlags from a NSEvent

-General/DetectIfShiftKeyIsBeingPressed
+DetectIfShiftKeyIsBeingPressed
 ----
-General/NSEvent timestamp is in time since system startup.
-General/NSDate doesn't give a convenient utility to get that, and it's not easy to find.
+NSEvent timestamp is in time since system startup.
+NSDate doesn't give a convenient utility to get that, and it's not easy to find.
 After much digging I found this in an old cocoa-dev mailing list post:

  #import <mach/mach_time.h>